TMC stresses on winnability, clean image for selecting candidates for civic poll | Politics

 ''During the meeting our party supremo stressed on winnability, clean image and capability to strengthen the party's image in the area.
 These will be the main criteria while selecting candidates for the civic poll,'' senior party leader and Kolkata Mayor Firhad Hakim said after the meeting.

-According to sources, the party is likely to release its list of candidates for election to four civic bodies tonight.
+The party later announced a list of 227 candidates for election to four municipal corporations.
+Seventysix of them are women.

+Former Bidhannagar Municipal Corporation Mayor Sabyasachi Dutta, who had quit the party in 2019 to join BJP only to return after the 2021 assembly polls, was given nomination from ward number 31 in Bidhannagar.

 The West Bengal State Election Commission had on Monday announced that the poll to Siliguri, Chandannagar, Bidhannagar and Asansol municipal corporations will be held on January 22.

-According to sources in TMC, some sitting councillors in these civic bodies who do not have clean images and have earned the party a bad name are likely to be dropped.
+According to sources in TMC, some sitting councillors in these civic bodies whose performance has not been up to the mark and have earned the party a bad name have been dropped.

 During the December 19 Kolkata Municipal Corporation (KMC) poll the ruling TMC had dropped 39 out of 124 sitting councillors.